 - n is the number of the disk

 - m denotes the partition number.

 - The syntax is very useful when troubleshooting issues with GRUB because you need to know how GRUB searches for disk drives when trying to find the primary partition.
-When the primary partition found, GRUB loads the kernel, which is where you move on the stage 2.
+When the primary partition found, GRUB loads the kernel, which is where you move to stage 2.
 Stage 2 is the place where you will tend to spend the most time troubleshooting boot issues with the system.
-As stage 2 is starts, it presents you with a list of kernel’s that you can boot from, along with a listing of options that you can use to modify the parameters passed to the kernel during bootup.
+As stage 2 starts, it presents you with a list of kernels that you can boot from, along with a listing of options that you can use to modify the parameters passed to the kernel during bootup.

 Grub Boot options: